-EXECUTIVE SUMMARY - THE PLAN AT A GLANCE
+EXECUTIVE SUMMARY - THE STRATEGY AT A GLANCE

 Limerick is a city of character, full of stories and heritage.
 It blends a rich cultural base with an ever-evolving contemporary narrative against the backdrop of a waterfront University City.
 Limerick has undergone significant transformation in its approach to economic development, leveraging its indigenous talent and city assets to deliver sustained growth across a variety of sectors.
-This collaborative approach must now be applied to tourism to realise its abundant potential to become an international, urban tourism destination of significance.
+This collaborative approach must now be applied to tourism to realise its abundant potential to become an international, urban tourism, destination of significance.

-The Limerick Destination Experience Development Plan provides a five-year focus to deliver a collective ambition to transform Limerick into a compelling visitor destination and a base for exploring the Wild Atlantic Way.
-The Plan reflects a new destination focus required in the short- and medium-term to address the 'new normal' operational environment and how domestic and overseas visitors are welcomed back to the destination after the COVID-19 pandemic.
+The Limerick Wild Atlantic Way Gateway City Strategy provides a five-year focus to deliver a collective ambition to transform Limerick into a compelling visitor destination and a base for exploring the Wild Atlantic Way.
+The strategy reflects a new destination focus required in the short- and medium-term to address the 'new normal' operational environment and how domestic and overseas visitors are welcomed back to the destination after the COVID-19 pandemic.

 It will combine the Limerick City experience with the rich countywide experiences to support short-term tourism recovery and growth.
-By adopting this co-ordinated approach, Limerick will increase the range of day and evening experience options for visitors, delivered in a continuously improving visitor environment.
+By adopting this co-ordinated approach, Limerick will increase the range of day and evening experience options for visitors delivered in a continuously improving visitor environment.
 It will promote continuous tourism innovation aligned with the city's new 'Atlantic Edge, European Embrace' destination brand, supported by its resilient character that has propelled the city into becoming an acclaimed, international economic destination.

 In 2020, Fáilte Ireland consumer tested 'Wild Atlantic Way Gateway City' in domestic and overseas tourism markets.
-The consumer testing showed that those surveyed strongly agreed that Limerick was a more attractive tourism destination with a new designation as a 'Wild Atlantic Way Gateway City'.
-Consumers understood the term 'Gateway City' meant that the destination is not on the Wild Atlantic Way route itself, but rather has a unique offering of its own and also acts as a perfect touring base for the region.
+The consumer testing showed that those surveyed strongly agreed that Limerick was a more attractive tourism destination with the 'Wild Atlantic Way, Gateway City' designation.
+Consumers understood that by 'Gateway City' the destination is not on the route itself but rather has a unique offering of its own and also acts as a perfect touring base for the region.

 Success for Limerick will be a new city profile as an attractive, leisure and business tourism destination.
 It will offer a range of visitor experiences that will motivate domestic and international visitors to base themselves in a city with access to a portfolio of world-class experiences across Limerick.
-New, iconic, hero experiences will be developed while existing venues will adopt a continuous improvement approach to growing their international visitor experience appeal.
-The critical success factors for the Limerick Destination Experience Development Plan will include:
+New, iconic, hero experiences will be developed, while existing venues will adopt a continuous improvement approach to growing their international visitor experience appeal.
+The critical success factors for the Limerick Wild Atlantic Way Gateway City Strategy will include;

-- ► Continuous development of new visitor experiences across the day and evening economy. - ▶ Development of the city as a coherent visitor destination, orientating visitors to explore new areas of the city. - ► Creation of an ambitious industry group to collectively advance tourism development with all stakeholders. - Development of globally significant attractions and activities that provide compelling reasons to visit Limerick. - ► Capitalising on the cultural and urban edge of Limerick to build a global tourism positioning. - Maximise the opportunity provided by the river and the growth of activities for visitors in an urban setting. - ▶ Sustained, economic success achieved through domestic and international visitor numbers growth, increased dwell time and bed nights, new levels of employment supported through an extended tourism season. - ► Creating linkages to the extended tourism product base across the county to attract and retain visitors for longer in Limerick. - ▶ Provide a short-to-medium-term focus for post COVID-19 recovery while building resilience in the long-term through a new strategic destination development approach.
+- Continuous development of new visitor experiences across the day and evening economy. - Development of the city as a coherent visitor destination, orientating visitors to explore new areas of the city. - Creation of an ambitious industry group to collectively advance tourism development with all stakeholders. - Development of globally significant attractions and activities that provide compelling reasons to visit Limerick. - Capitalising on the cultural and urban edge of Limerick to build a global tourism positioning.

+- Maximise the opportunity provided by the river and the growth of activities for visitors in an urban setting. - Sustained, economic success, achieved through domestic and international visitor numbers growth, increased dwell time and bednights, new levels of employment, supported through an extended tourism season. - Creating linkages to the extended tourism product base across the county to attract and retain visitors for longer in Limerick. - Provide a short-to-medium-term focus for post COVID-19 recovery while building resilience in the long-term through a new strategic destination development approach.